(This page revised December 10, 2014)

 All four of the pens uillustrated above are syringe (“Post”) fillers, with the entire barrel screwing off to expose the filling unit — which Morrison’s instruction sheet calls the Visual Vacuum Filler.
 Each has the crest of its service, cast in sterling silver and gold plated, glued to the sloped Cameo Top cap crown.
 Some early emblems were enameled; the enameled Army emblem, for example, shows red, white, and blue in the Eagle’s shield.
 See Rogues’ Gallery, later in this article, for clear photos of the cap-crown emblems on these pens.

-The engineering behind the aesthetically pleasing syringe-filler design is obvious: the new filler design eliminated the metal lever and snap ring as well as the operations associated with cutting a lever slot and its associated snap-ring groove.
+The engineering behind the aesthetically pleasing syringe-filler design is obvious: the new filler design eliminated the metal lever, snap ring, and pressure bar as well as the operations associated with cutting the lever slot and snap-ring groove.
 Threading the section joint and gluing the filler’s reservoir to the sac nipple made the transition very easy and economical.
 Overall, re-engineering costs were held to an absolute minimum.
 Except for its two sliding seal gaskets (one of cork and one of a waterproof clay-impregnated material colored red), the filler unit itself is made entirely of celluloid.
 (The filler illustrated above has had its seals replaced with O-rings.)

 The syringe-filling Patriot lived up to its name when it came to conserving critical war resources.
-Initially, its filler reduced rubber consumption, and when further restrictions on rubber were enacted in October 1942, Morrison substituted black celluloid for the section and feed.
-Except for the filler’s two gaskets and the metal parts, the entire pen was at that point made of celluloid.
+Initially, its filler reduced rubber consumption, and when further restrictions on rubber were enacted in October 1942, Morrison replaced the hard rubber section and feed with black celluloid.
+Except for the filler’s two gaskets and the necessary metal parts, the entire pen was at that point made of celluloid.
 Thus, syringe-filling pens with hard rubber sections can probably be dated to the first three quarters of 1942.
 Further identifying characteristics of early syringe fillers, illustrated below, are the presence of steel nibs and the design of the plunger shaft, which has no screw-threaded knob but instead is just necked to provide a decorative finger hold.

 On the Home Front